mbkhpow/Microsoft-Office-Downloads/README.md

 2. this is a really primitive version of the script, another update is on the way!
 3. if you encounter a problem, don't hesitate to open an issue
 4. cleaning is now available!
 (V1.1)
-5. activation methods will be added later
+5. activation methods are in!
+(V1.1)

 If this script helped you, help it by starring the repository!